top of page

 © 2021 by Helena's Early Learning Playhouse.
 Proudly created with Wix.com

-*a covered (during summer) pea gravel construction pit with vehicles, wood pieces, pvc pipe, buckets, and shovels
+*pea gravel construction pit with vehicles, wood pieces, pvc pipe, buckets, shovels, etc.

-*covered (during summer) sand box with playhouses, mud kitchen, small creek, bridge, and accessories for sand, mud, and dramatic play
+*sand box with playhouses, mud kitchen, and accessories for sand, mud, and dramatic play

 *mulch area with logs to walk, balance, and sit

-*garden area with areas for planting and includes a weather station and wood path
+*garden area with areas for planting and water; includes a weather station and wood path

 *music wall with home items used as musical instruments